IBM/model-mgmt-on-watson-studio-local/README.md

 This repo contains two Jupyter notebooks illustrating how to extract features and build a model on the [wine classification data set](https://www.kaggle.com/brynja/wineuci).
 The data contains a list of wines with their associated chemical features and assigned wine classification.
 There are three scripts in the repo to automate the feature extraction, score the extracted features and combine the two steps as one wrapper respectively.

-* The first notebook uses feature engineering techniques such as PCA and standard scaling to extarct the features for the model development from a wine dataset.
+* The first notebook uses feature engineering techniques such as PCA and standard scaling to extract the features for the model development from a wine dataset.

 * The second notebook trains, builds and saves a model that can be scored.
 The model can then be deployed and accessed remotely.